Part-time, online Editing Certificate

 Q: What do I need to do to graduate with the Editing Certificate?

-A: To graduate with the Editing Certificate, complete all the required courses with an overall grade of B- (70%) and successfully complete and pass a minimum of 20 hours worth of electives.
-The minimum grade to pass is a D. You can refer to the certificate completion checklist to see if you meet the requirements.
-When you have successfully completed all your courses, please fill out the graduation application form.
+A: To graduate with the Editing Certificate, complete all the required courses with an overall grade of B- (70%) and successfully complete and pass a minimum of 24 hours of electives.
+The minimum grade to pass is a D. When you have successfully completed all your courses, please fill out the graduation application form.
 There is no fee to apply to graduate.

 Q: How can I learn more about the editing industry?